PAntoine/vimgitlog/README.md

-    l			opens the local version of the file, if it exists. d			diff's the tree view of the file against the local version.
+    l			opens the local version of the file, if it exists. d			diff's the tree view of the file against the local version. r			refreshes the tree element that it is on.
+	R			refeshes the root directory.
 	<cr>		opens the respository version of the file, if it exists.

 In the search window \_\_gitsearch\_\_ the two following commands work: